OliverKurz/emerald-theme-collection/README.md

 2. Install Compiz and Emerald (the Compiz Reloaded project is recommended).

-3. cd to the directory that this archive was cloned or copied to and enter the following commands:
+3. cd into the directory that this archive was cloned or copied to and enter the following commands:

 ```
 $ ./autogen.sh